PART 5201 FEDERAL ACQUISITION REGULATIONS SYSTEM

 (2) Except for contract actions designated by USD(A&S) as requiring a DPC conducted peer review, preaward peer reviews for noncompetitive procurements valued at less than $1,000,000,000 are required as follows:

 (i) Services.
-The HCA shall establish a Peer Review Board and conduct peer reviews for non-competitive procurements and/or contract actions valued at $250,000,000.
+The HCA shall establish a Peer Review Board and conduct peer reviews for non-competitive procurements and/or contract actions valued at $250,000,000 or greater.

 (ii) Supplies.
 The HCA shall establish procedures to conduct peer reviews.